ait-79i/ait-79i/README.md

 Hi, I'm Abdelkarim AIT HQI, a development student from MOROCCO.
 I still a student as I said earlier and I am very impressed with this area (programming) and I will work hard according to my roadmap until I became a software engineer. i take great care in the experience, learning, learning from others experiences, and code quality of the things I build.

-I started learning programming with Python and I look forward with passion to learn the other languages, including C and C# despite of my great love for Python.
+I started learning programming with Python , PHP ,JS and I look forward with passion to learn the other languages, including C and C# despite of my great love for Python.

 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.